Cornish College

 Cornish College is a 100 acre private coeducational school in Melbourne, Australia.
 Located in Bangholme, the school caters for students in all year levels from three-year-olds, in the Early Learning Centre, to Year 12.
-The grounds are situated right next to Cable park and the Patterson river.
+The grounds are situated right next to the Patterson river.

 The school was set up in its present form in 2011/12, having previously been the Cornish branch of St Leonard's College.